Salem Company Selected to Participate in Virginia’s VALET Program

 -Two-year program provides resources to support international business-

-RICHMOND - The Virginia Economic Development Partnership (VEDP) today announced the acceptance of a Salem company into its two-year Virginia Leaders in Export Trade (VALET) program.
+RICHMOND - The Virginia Economic Development Partnership (VEDP) today announced the acceptance of a Salem company, TMEIC GE (TM GE Automations Systems LLC), into its two-year Virginia Leaders in Export Trade (VALET) program.
 Launched in January 2002, the program assists exporters in the Commonwealth that have firmly established domestic operations and are committed to international exporting as an expansion strategy.

-These Virginia companies join the program as part of the 23rd class of the VALET program.
+TMEIC GE joins the program as part of the 11th class of VALET companies.
 To participate, each eligible business must meet several quantitative criteria and complete an application process.
 Participating firms are chosen based on their dedication to growth through export.
-Currently, more than 188 Virginia companies have been accepted to participate in the VALET program.
+Currently, 86 Virginia companies have been accepted to participate in the VALET program.

 The Virginia Economic Development Partnership, a marketing organization, was created by the Virginia General Assembly in 1995 to encourage, stimulate, and support the development and expansion of the economy of the Commonwealth.
-The Partnership is a state authority, which is governed by a 25-member Board of Directors appointed by the Governor and the Virginia General Assembly.
+The Partnership is a state authority, which is governed by a 21-member Board of Directors appointed by the Governor and the Virginia General Assembly.
 To accomplish its objectives of promoting economic expansion within the Commonwealth, the Partnership focuses its efforts on business recruitment, expansion and international trade.
-VEDP has offices in Virginia, Belgium, Shanghai, Mexico, Japan, India and the United Kingdom.
+VEDP has offices in Virginia, Belgium, Hong Kong, Mexico, Brazil, Korea and Japan.

-To learn more about VALET program, visit www.ExportVirginia.org.
+To learn more about the VALET program, contact Leslie Parpart, VALET Program Manager, at LParpart@YesVirginia.org or visit the programs tab at www.ExportVirginia.org.